The Golod property for powers of ideals and Koszul ideals: Massey operations and vanishing of maps of

-The following provides a criterion for Golodness of a homomorphism.
-The idea of this was motivated by \cite[Lemma 1.2]{RS}.
-We apply similar technic for the proof. \begin{lem} If there exists a proper ideal $L$ of $R$ with $L^2=0$ such that the map
+To show that an ideal of $S$ is Golod we utilize the following simple observation of the construction of a trivial Massey operation.
+The idea of this is motivated by \cite[Lemma 1.2]{RS}.
+We apply similar technique for the proof.